we speak your language!”

 Sleep and Sleep Position

 Factors: Lack of sleep and sleeping flat can allow fluid to accumulate in the eye area.
-Contributing factors include a bad mattress, a sleep disorder, sleep apnea, mid-life hormone changes, sleeping with infants and children, poor late night time management, jet lag, graveyard-shift jobs and interrupted daytime sleep.
+Contributing factors include a bad mattress, a sleep disorder, sleep apnea, mid-life hormone changes, sleeping with infants and children, poor late night time management, jet lag, graveyard-shift jobs, sleeping with infants and children, and interrupted daytime sleep.
 Too little sleep can lead to puffy eyes, dark circles, acne flare-ups, and a ton of health problems.

 Self-help: Your doctor will help you address major health problems that interfere with quality sleep.
 Sleep on your back with your upper body slightly elevated.
 This posture allows fluids to drain from your face.
 Place a 2×4 under your headboard or place throw pillows between your mattress and box spring.
 Make sure your mattress is right for you.
+Don’t sleep with babies or kids.
 Then, create a consistent bedtime routine, shoot for 7 to 8 hours of uninterrupted sleep on a consistent basis.
 If falling asleep or staying asleep is an ongoing issue, look into fast-acting or time-release melatonin with your physician’s approval.

 Keep acne medications and cleansers away from the eye area, and don’t rinse over the eyes.
 Don’t wear benzoyl peroxide if you expect to be in the sun or perspire.
 Eye creams should never be worn with benzoyl peroxide because it can migrate through creams into the eye area.